alecngai/NSUS_BI_Assessment/README.md

 I used python [code used to generate fake data](https://github.com/alecngai/NSUS_BI_Assessment/blob/main/Creating_Tables.ipynb) to generate 5000 rows of a fake game history data and stored it in [CSV format](https://github.com/alecngai/NSUS_BI_Assessment/blob/main/Resources/Fake_Game_History.csv).

-Given more time there is a few tweaks I would implement, but this just shows the rough capabilities.
+Given more time, there is a few tweaks I would implement, but this just shows the rough capabilities.

 ## In addition to the game history table, what other tables would you expect to see stored on the backend?
 Please specify the fields along with their data types.
 **a.
 What would be a suitable primary key to relate the various tables?**